 - Copy that entire folder to the bin directory of your Linux Scrivener install.
 This might be /usr/local/LiteratureAndLatte/bin or /opt/scrivener_beta/bin depending on if you installed from scratch or used one of the packages from @randywallace.

-- Make sure theTutorial.scrivdirectory and all its files/subdirectories are owned by root:
+- Make sure theTutorial.scrivdirectory and all its files/subdirectories are

 - Start Scrivener, go toHelp -> Open Tutorial, and choose a place to save the Tutorial project.